Porto Airport: Passenger numbers

+Busiest routes

 Ground transport

 Besides taxi services and the road link, there are several public transportation links available:

 Metro

-The airport is served by Line E of the Porto Metro.
+The airport is served by Aeroporto station, on line E of the Porto Metro.
 The station has three platforms and the trains leave the arrival platform and reverse into one of the departure platforms.

 The service links the airport to Porto city center and by transfer in Trindade station to high-speed trains at Campanhã, and other urban centres of Greater Porto: in Verdes station to Vila do Conde and Póvoa de Varzim (using line B), Fonte do Cuco station to Maia (line C), Senhora da Hora station to Matosinhos (line A), and Trindade station to V.N.Gaia (line D) and to Rio Tinto/Fânzeres (line F).

 Car

 Sá Carneiro airport is accessible via the A41 and A28 motorways, but also the EN13 highway (using the EN107 accessway).
 These roadways lead to drop-off and pick-up areas and short and long-stay car parks.
 It can also be reached by the A4 motorway through the VRI accessway.